-Wearing your seatbelt is legally required, and for good reason.
-Did you know that you’re 30 times more likely to be ejected from a vehicle during a crash if you’re not wearing a seatbelt?
+Wearing your seat belt is legally required, and for good reason.
+Did you know that you’re 30 times more likely to be ejected from a motor vehicle during a crash if you’re not wearing a seat belt?
 Yeah, ejected.
 That’s a word that should only apply to missiles and DVDs, not people.
-Crashing through a windshield and onto the street makes surviving a crash unlikely, so it’s in everyone’s best interest to buckle up before every drive, whether you’re the driver or a passenger.
+Crashing through a windshield and onto the street makes surviving a crash unlikely, so it’s in everyone’s best interest to buckle up before every drive and practice some seat belt safety, whether you’re the driver or a passenger.
 See what good old Isaac Newton has to say about the physics involved.

 Isaac Newton’s First Law of Motion

 According to this law of physics, also known as the Law of Inertia, “An object at rest will remain at rest, and an object in motion will remain in motion (at a constant velocity), unless acted upon by an external force.”
 Sounds simple enough.
 Things don’t just start or stop moving on their own.
 They’re gonna keep doing their thing until something (a force) changes that.
 In the case of a vehicle, its movement is usually stopped by the friction of brakes.

 Wear Your Seat Belt